How Often Should You Update Your Website? Reasons & Actions

 Why Is Updating Your Website Frequently Important?

-The risk of not maintaining your website is more than just a technical concern—it’s
+The risk of not maintaining your website is more than just a technical concern – it’s a credibility issue.

 How Frequently Should You Update Your Website?